BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 ## How to Install
+### These instillation instructions are for Windows users.
+MAC users may need to find different ways.
 #### To Download/Run Anaconda and Jupyter Lab
 These are the applications I used to do this project.